latest nhpb_banner 1__compressed2

 Minnesota Reach Out for Warmth fund.

-If your income is a little high and you can’t qualify for the federal government Energy Assistance Program, then the Reach Out for Warmth fund may be able to assist.
-It is available in counties across Minnesota and local agencies process applications and administer the program.
+If your income is a little high and you can’t qualify for the federal government Energy Assistance Program (EAP / LIHEAP in Minnesota), then the Reach Out for Warmth fund may be able to assist.
+It is available in counties across Minnesota and the goal is to help more moderate income families pay their utilities.
+Local agencies process applications and administer the program and learn more on the Reach Out for Warmth Fund in MN.

-The program, known as ROFW for short, is a non-profit, community based emergency fuel fund that was created in an effort to help families and individuals that are not income eligible for the LIHEAP Energy Assistance Program.
+The program, known as ROFW for short, is a non-profit, community based emergency fuel fund that was created in an effort to help families and individuals that are not income eligible for the LIHEAP Energy Assistance Program, which is known as EAP in Minnesota.
 Reach Out for Warmth is also intended to serve as a last resort for residents that are facing a crisis.
 So applicants need to have explored other local charities and non-profits first.

 Donations from the community pay for the program.
 Contributions are made from churches, businesses, civic groups, individuals, charities, energy vendors, corporations and even general fundraisers.
+It similar to a “Round up” type donation service.
 In addition, the State of Minnesota, local, and federal government funds all contribute to the ROFW program.
 The State’s Energy Assistance Program (EAP) and even LIHEAP are other contributors.

 All money that is raised in a certain county will stay in that community.
 So if you donate then people can be assured that their contribution will stay in their local area.
 In addition, donations will be tax deductible.
 Your contribution, no matter how little or much it is, will help members of the community who struggle to keep their heat on during the winter and lights on.

 A number of resources are available as part of Reach Out for Warmth program.
 The dozens of agencies that administer the program can provide advice, support, and referrals.
+Most community action agencies in MN offer energy help as well as money from ROWF.
 They can advise applicants on the options that are available to them.
 Some of them include the following.

 • For those that qualify, emergency energy bill and heating assistance may be offered to people facing a crisis and that have disconnection notice.
 Priority is for the elderly, seniors, and very low income.